 The Authority has supplemented the Trust Agreement to create a Self-insurance Fund, which is funded from Net Revenues (after deposits to the Sinking Fund and the Reserve Maintenance Fund) in the amounts recommended from time to time by the Consulting Engineers.
 The Authority has no obligation to make deposits to, or to replenish, the Self-insurance Fund in the event of withdrawals therefrom, except to the extent recommended by the Consulting Engineers.
 Amounts on deposit in the Self-insurance Fund are also available for the payment of principal of and interest on the Power Revenue Bonds.
 As of June 30, 2010, approximately \$73.9 million was on deposit in the Self-Insurance Fund.
-See "Disposition of Revenues" under Summary of Certain Provisions of the Trust Agreement in Appendix I.
+See "Disposition of Revenues" under Summary of Certain Provisions of the Trust Agreement Excluding the Proposed Fifteenth Supplemental Agreement and Proposed Supplemental Agreement in Appendix I.